-In other words, it is the science of producing fish and other aquatic resources for the purpose of providing human food, ornaments and for recreation as the case may be.
+In other words, it is the science of producing fish and other aquatic resources for the purpose of providing human food, ornaments, or recreation, as the case may be.

 8. SOIL SCIENCE

 Soil science is a scientific discipline that deals with the study of soil as a natural resource for plant growth.
 It is a scientific discipline that is comprehensive in nature.
-This is because of its relationships with so many other sciences.
+This is because it has relationships with so many other sciences.

 Like all other courses, Soil science has many branches.

-- Soil Biology: It refers to the soil inhabiting organisms and their biology, functions and activities.
-Example include Nematodes.
+- Soil biology refers to the soil inhabiting organisms and their biology, functions, and activities.
+Examples include Nematodes.

-- Soil Mineralogy: This branch deals with the primary and secondary soil minerals and their contribution to the chemistry, physics, fertility and biology of the soils and their relation to soil genesis.
+- Soil Mineralogy: This branch deals with the primary and secondary soil minerals and their contribution to the chemistry, physics, fertility, and biology of the soils, as well as their relation to soil genesis.

 - Soil Survey: This aspect involves the examination of the soils in the field and lab, their description, classification, and interpretation according to their suitability for different management systems

-- Soil Classification (Pedology): Soil genesis deals with the weathering of rocks and minerals and factors and processes of soil formation whereas, soil classification is the systematic rearrangements of soils into groups or categories on the basis of their characteristics.
+- Soil Classification (Pedology): Soil genesis deals with the weathering of rocks and minerals and factors and processes of soil formation, whereas soil classification is the systematic rearrangement of soils into groups or categories on the basis of their characteristics.

-- Soil Conservation: It deals with the protection of soil from the physical loss by erosion or chemical deterioration.
+- Soil conservation deals with the protection of soil from physical loss by erosion or chemical deterioration.
 Therefore, soil conservation is concerned with a combination of all management and land use methods that protect the soil against deterioration by natural or human factors.

 Soil scientists work for government bodies, universities, and the private sector.

-The job of a soil scientist includes collection of soil data, consultation, investigation, evaluation, interpretation, planning or inspection relating to soil science.
-This field includes different duties such as;
+The job of a soil scientist includes the collection of soil data, consultation, investigation, evaluation, interpretation, planning, or inspection relating to soil science.
+This field includes different duties, such as;

 - conducting general and detailed soil surveys,